grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 ### output block

-The `output` block configures a set of components to forward resulting telemetry data to.
+The `output` block configures a set of components to forward the resulting telemetry data to.

 The following arguments are supported: